drhsqlite/fossil-mirror/www/fileedit-page.md

 ## <a id="editor"></a> Integrating a Custom Editor Widget

-(These instructions also work for the `/wikiedit` page by eplacing "fileedit" with "wikiedit" in any strings or symbol names!)
+(These instructions also work for the `/wikiedit` page by replacing "fileedit" with "wikiedit" in any strings or symbol names!)

-It is possible to replace `/filepage`'s basic text-editing widget (a `textarea` element) with a fancy 3rd-party editor widget by following these instructions...
+It is possible to replace `/fileedit`'s basic text-editing widget (a `textarea` element) with a fancy 3rd-party editor widget by following these instructions...